-If you love off-roading or find yourself often driving in rainy weather, then you should accessorize your vehicle with fender flares.
-Fender flares are typically fitted right at the wheel well and help guard your vehicle’s body against dirt, mud, and any other form of debris flung at your vehicle by the tires.
+If you love off-roading or find yourself often driving in rainy weather, then you may want to accessorize your vehicle with fender flares.
+Fender flares are typically fitted at the wheel well and help guard the vehicle’s body against dirt, mud, and any other form of debris flung at your vehicle by the tires.
 Our buying guide offers a few fender flare options that will help you preserve the look of your vehicle in harsh driving conditions.

 Why Trust Us